DEPARTMENT’S HISTORY, PHILOSOPHY, VISION & MISSION

 General classification and characteristics of trematodes, cestodes and nematodes, studies of their morphology and life cycles, epidemiology, pathogenesis and progenetic forms, diagnosis, control methods and economic importance.
 Practical components should give emphasis on parasite morphology and diagnostic techniques used to identify parasite species.

-Structure, properties and classification of amino acids, pH, pka and buffer, peptide.
+Structure, properties and classification of amino acids, pH, pKa and buffer, peptide.
 Reactions of specific amino acids, separation of sequence of peptides, chemistry of proteins including their structural level and types of bonds stabilizing them, properties, functions and classifications of proteins, enzymes, vitamins and co-enzymes

 BIO 214 STRUCTURE AND FUNCTION OF MAJOR CELL COMPONENTS (2 UNITS)